wez470/notes-cli/README.md

 with optional tags appended. `notes-cli` is designed to be used with a search tool such as [ripgrep](https://github.com/BurntSushi/ripgrep)

-The delimiter between timestamp, note, and tags is configurable, along with the notes file path.
+The delimiter between timestamp, note, and tags is configurable, along with the location of the notes file.
 Once set, they will be remembered.
 More in depth searching may be added in the future, but one of my goals is to keep the notes file hand editable.

 ## Examples